ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         device=device,
     )

-We can then activate the heliostats as in the :ref:`previous tutorial on single heliostat raytracing<tutorial_heliostat_raytracing>`:
+We then activate the heliostats as in the :ref:`previous tutorial on single heliostat ray tracing<tutorial_heliostat_raytracing>`:

 .. code-block::

-    # For each index 0 indicates a deactivated heliostat and 1 an activated one.
+    # For each index, 0 indicates a deactivated heliostat, 1 indicates an activated one.
-    # An integer greater than 1 indicates that the heliostat in this index is regarded multiple times.
+    # An integer greater than 1 means the heliostat at this index is considered multiple times.
     heliostat_group.activate_heliostats(
         active_heliostats_mask=active_heliostats_mask, device=device
     )

-and also align the surfaces for all activated heliostats with the incident ray direction:
+and align the surfaces for all activated heliostats with the incident ray direction:

 .. code-block::